- Can You Avoid Early Termination Fees?

-The Public Utility Commission allows your retail electricity provider to charge an early termination fee (ETF) if you switch to another provider before your contract expires.
+That being said, the Public Utility Commission of Texas allows your electricity provider to charge an early termination fee (ETF) if you switch to another company before your contract expires.

-Some potential members are unaware they’re in a contract when they come to us.
-Keep an eye out for the fine print on your bills.
+Some potential members are unaware they’re in a contract when they come to us at Energy Ogre.
+So, it's important to keep an eye out for the fine print on your power bills.
 Most often, your contract end date is listed in very small print and/or placed in the middle of a paragraph so it doesn’t stand out.

 Can You Avoid Early Termination Fees?

-A customer can avoid an early termination fee if they switch no earlier than 14 days before their contract expiration date.
+Yes, a Texas electricity customer can avoid an early termination fee if they switch no earlier than 14 days before their contract expiration date.
 Of course, this is the tricky part.
-Because Texas retail electricity providers are only required to notify you 30 days before your contract expires.
+That’s because Texas retail electric providers are only required to notify you 30 days before your contract expires.

 This leaves you a very tight window to shop for a new provider and then switch without incurring the fee or getting moved into a variable rate.
 More often than not, the renewal rates offered by your current provider are much higher than what you can secure by switching to a new provider.

 You can also avoid an early termination fee if you are moving from a home.
 The contract is attached to the location, not the person.
-If you are an Energy Ogre member, just give us a call, and we will help make it a smooth transition!
+If you are an Energy Ogre member, just give us a call, and we will ensure a smooth transition!

 Early Termination Fee Traps